monster-js/monster-js/docs/main-concept/props.md

 # Props

-In Weco JS, **props** are a way to pass any data type from a parent component to a child component.
+In Monster JS, **props** are a way to pass any data type from a parent component to a child component.
 This allows for flexible and reusable components, enabling the parent to customize the behavior and display of its children based on dynamic data.
-However, it is important to note that props can only be used if both the parent and child components are within the same Weco JS project.
+However, it is important to note that props can only be used if both the parent and child components are within the same Monster JS project.

 ## Passing Props from Parent to Child